 Kate is a member of ANZACATA, the peak professional body for the creative arts therapies in Australia, New Zealand and the Asia/Pacific region.

-If you would prefer a referral form as a word file or would like to discuss it in person please contact us.
+If you would prefer to discuss the referral in person please contact us.

 Other information you should read before referring someone can be downloaded below.

 Pelican Arts Information for Clients V3